samsquire/ideas4/README.md

 The author decides to fulfil a coordination, the coordination is added to both of their portfolios.

-Think W3C, ISO, WHATWG and every consortium and committee suffers from.
+Think what W3C, ISO, WHATWG and every consortium and committee suffers from.
 They suffer from coordination problems.
+Standardisation efforts suffer and are delayed due to a back and forward over issues that rarely come up if you actually tried to do the work.
+I propose people try implement solutions and standardise in retrospect.

-A slightly different arrangement would benefit multiple parties simultaneously and improve things for everybody.
+A slightly different arrangement could benefit multiple parties simultaneously and improve things for everybody.

 I think of this problem as numbers that are multiplied in every direction, providing a sum that is greater than all its parts.
 That's what proper coordination is.

-Every company has responsibilities and work it needs to do.
-You benefit if a company raises money as trade produces value that is spread indirectly through society.
+If you multiply one number by 1.01 you grow by 1%, if everybody adds to the whole, the multiplied product is much greater than the sum of its parts.

 There is an time ordering that is an evenly spread out Cartesian product of everybody's coordinated problems.
 With this product, everybody gets attention but the business does not fail to operate on it's own responsibilities.